 Our curricular model puts learning at the forefront of the residential experience at Central Washington University.
-This model allows us to deliver an intentional experience that has our students learn about Community Living, Intercultural Competence, their Academic Pursuit, and Personal Responsibility & Wellness.
+This model allows us to deliver an intentional experience that has our students learn about Self-Exploration, Community Living, University Success, and Responsible Citizenship.
 Through their residential experience, we believe we can help students to become responsible citizens who serve as a resource to the region and the state.